juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ### GET Requests

-GET requests mainly exist to ask the server to fetch resources, e.g. a leaderboard, an image or something else.
+GET-type requests mainly exist to ask the server to fetch resources, e.g. a leaderboard, an image or something else.

 To have your request class be picked up by the framework as a GET request, simply implement the `IHttpGetRequest`.
 It doesn't require you to actually implement anything extra.
 It simply denotes your class as such.
 Its parameters are defined through its URL though, so anything extra that defines the request should be added using the `HttpUrlField` attribute as seen in the [URL & Headers section](#url-&-headers)